mohsensadr/mohsensadr.github.io/index.md

             if (currentScrollY === 0) {
                 // User is at the top of the page, always show the navigation bar showNav();
-            } else if (currentScrollY > lastScrollY) {
+                accumulatedScrollUp = 0; // Reset accumulated scroll up at the top } else if (currentScrollY > lastScrollY) {
                 // User is scrolling down, hide the navigation bar hideNav();